- What information about my application do my recommenders get?

 8. address strengths and weaknesses

-This assessment focuses on your language skills.
-It is used to determine best program fit for your skill needs.
+Applicants interested in a language focused program are required to get this item for their application.
+This should be your most recent WU instructor in the target language.
+This item focuses on your language skills.
+It is used to determine best program fit for your skill level.
 Assessments are asked in each of the areas listed below and include sub-categories.

 1. overall classroom engagement